Native Azure Active Directory applications with Auth0 (Resource Owner flow)

 3. Configure the connection in Auth0

-After creating both applications in Azure Active Directory, the Auth0 connection can be configured.
-The
+After creating both applications in Azure Active Directory, you can configure the Auth0 connection.

 4. Test the connection

 To test the complete setup, you can use the Resource Owner endpoint.
 Enter the username and password of a user and choose the connection.
 Click Try Me! to sign in as that user.